 Polio is an infectious disease caused by a virus.
 In most people, it is harmless and causes no symptoms.
-However it can be very serious causing some people to become paralyzed or even die.
+However, it can be very serious causing some people to become paralysed or even die.
+Poliomyelitis (or 'polio' for short) is defined as the paralytic disease, so only people with the paralytic infection are considered to have the condition.

 The virus lives in an infected person's throat and intestines.
 It is most often spread by contact with the stool of an infected person.
 You can also get it from droplets if an infected person sneezes or coughs.
 It can contaminate food and water if people do not wash their hands.